wassimk/react-reddit/README.md

 ### Setup and Run

-The project has a `frontend/` and `server/` folder.
-You just need to open each folder and run them both with:

-* Install dependencies with `yarn install`
-* Start with  `yarn start`
+The project is comprised of two pieces, a frontend client written in React and a backend API server written in Node.
+Both need to run simutanelous for the applciation to function.

+You can learn how to run each of them in the [frontend](./frontend/) and [server][./server/] directores.